To build global knowledge leadership on emergent risks and extreme events

 The Knowledge-Action Network (KAN) on Emergent Risks and Extreme Events provides an open platform for scientific communities from across science disciplines and engineering working on extreme events, disaster risk reduction and governance to exchange information, knowledge and data and engage in collaborative research activities.
 The Knowledge Action Network on Emergent Risks and Extreme Events is a joint initiative of the Future Earth, IRDR and WCRP programs.

-If you would like to be a Risk KAN member and subscribe to the Emailing list of the Knowledge Action Network on Emergent Risks and Extreme Events, please click here
+If you would like to be a Risk KAN member and subscribe to the Emailing lists of the Knowledge Action Network on Emergent Risks and Extreme Events, please click here

 Risk KAN Contact